fmhy/edit/docs/posts/april-2025.md

 - Unstarred PSArips as their download process is very annoying.

-- Unstarred Bookracy as its been having issues for awhile now.
+- Unstarred Bookracy as it's been having issues for a while now.